xuleimath/website/docs/examples/hello_multiply.md

 # "Hello, Multiply!": Write Your First Program for the RISC Zero zkVM

 In this guide, we'll be writing a program that demonstrates a number is composite and *we know its factors*.
 If you'd like to start with an under-the-hood explanation of what this program will do, we've written one [here](understanding-hello-multiply.md).
-To jump ahead and see the finished product, look in [this repository](https://github.com/risc0/risc0-rust-examples/)If you're ready to code, let's dive in!
+To jump ahead and see the finished product, look in [this repository](https://github.com/risc0/risc0-rust-examples/).
+If you're ready to code, let's dive in!

 ## Step 1: Clone the template repository